DeeFrancois/tiktok-scraper-gui/README.md

 <sup> Latest Update: **v0.7** New Tabs for byHashtag/bySearch, Bookmarks Page, Allows importing cookies as a workaround for current api bugs </sup>

-<sup> Note: Until v1, this is mostly here for showcasing.
+<sup> Disclaimer: Atleast until v1.0, this is mostly here for showcasing.
 But if you would like to use it, just contact me and I can help you get it working on your machine (getting mpv working is a bit tricky). </sup>

 ![demo](https://github.com/DeeFrancois/tiktok-scraper-gui/blob/main/DocumentationImages/demo.gif)